cerr/CT_HeadAndNeck_OARs/README.md

 # CT_HeadAndNeck_OARs
 This repository provides pre-trained deep learning models for segmenting the organs at risk in radiotherapy treatment planning of head and neck cancer patients.
 It operates on axial CT scans acquired for this purpose in the head-first supine (HFS) orientation.

-Two different architectures are used: a  set of of DeepLabV3+ model ensembles [1] for sequential localization and segmentation of:

 ### OAR group 1
+Segmented using DeepLabV3+ model ensembles [1] for sequential localization to delineate:
 * Left masseter
 * Right masseter
 * Left medial pterygoid
 * Right medial pterygoid
 * Larynx
 * Pharyngeal constrictor muscle

-and a self-attention U-net network [2] to segment:

 ### OAR group 2
+Segmented using self-attention U-net network [2] to delineate:
 * Left parotid
 * Right parotid
 * Left submandibular gland